Chrysler’s attempted Australian invasion of the UK

 The Australian Chryslers were announced in time for the October London Show in Autocar magazine, 16 October 1966.
 It was the Valiant VC that Chrysler decided to sell in Britain.

-The October 1966 Motor Show featured a white 3690cc Aussie Chrysler Valiant Medium four-door Station Wagon in white with the Torqueflite automatic transmission.
+The October 1966 Motor Show featured a white 3690cc Aussie Chrysler Valiant Medium four-door Station Wagon with the Torqueflite automatic transmission.
 A manual three-speed was available for those who really wanted one.

 Prices in Britain of the Australian Chryslers with tax went from £1795 to £2545.
 These were not cheap cars, competing on price with Jaguars.
 Engine choice was the 3690 cc (225 cubic inch) Slant Six with a choice of manual or automatic gearboxes and the 4500cc (273 cubic inch) V8 with automatic transmission only.